catherineloesch/project3-mernstack-app/README.md

 ## 8. <a name="wins"></a> Wins

 - The team managed to fullfill all the MVP requirements with the exception of front end deployment.
-- Authentication

 - TailwindCSS: every member on the team managed to learn a new css framework they hadn't used before and felt comfortable using it at the end the project.
+- Authentication was successfully implemented which the team was proud of as none of the member has worked on authentication before this project.

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways

 - Good communication is key when working in a team that contributes to the same git repository.
 - Reviewing git conflicts as a team can avoid issues of code getting deleted.
-- keeping the front end and back end code in separate git repositories helps avoid complications during the deployment process.
+- Keeping the front end and back end code in separate git repositories helps avoid complications during the deployment process.
-- frequently pulling changes from the main github repository and merging them to the local branch you're working on is important in avoiding conflicts when making pull requests further down the line.
+- Frequently pulling changes from the main github repository and merging them to the local branch you're working on is important in avoiding conflicts when making pull requests further down the line.

 ## <a name="future-improvements"></a> 10.
 Future Improvements